I. General Principles

 - Knowingly or recklessly violating a published University policy, rule, or regulation; or participating in conduct which one should reasonably know to be a violation of a published University policy, rule, or regulation.

-- Failure to appear before the University Judicial Board (UJB), University Sexual Assault Investigative Board (USAIB), Judicial Administrator, or other University official or administrative body as directed, or to properly comply with or complete a sanction imposed under the University Judicial System or through other administrative bodies.
+- Failure to appear before the University Student Conduct Board (SCB), University Sexual Assault Investigative Board (USAIB), OSCCS, or other University official or administrative body as directed, or to properly comply with or complete a sanction imposed under the University Student Conduct System or through other administrative bodies.

 - Intentionally or recklessly disabling, or causing the false activation of life safety equipment, including, but not limited to, exit door alarms, emergency telephones, fire safety equipment, closed circuit television systems, emergency notification systems, and identification card and door access systems.